matt-usurp/npm-publish/README.md

 # Publish to Node Package Manager (NPM)

-An action that wraps the [npm-publish](https://docs.npmjs.com/cli/v6/commands/npm-publish) and [npm-version](https://docs.npmjs.com/cli/v6/commands/npm-version) commands.
+An action that wraps the [npm-publish](https://docs.npmjs.com/cli/v6/commands/npm-publish) command.
+Also optionally calling the [npm-version](https://docs.npmjs.com/cli/v6/commands/npm-version) command before hand to allow for manual version publishing (see the `version` input parameter).

 ## Example